namaph/namaph/README.md

 `namaph` is a unified framework for visualizing Ecosystem simulation.
 This project is forked by CityScopeJS.

+The logo and the brand name “namaph” are not part of the GPL-3.0 License.

 ## Requirements
 - `docker`
 - [Optional] `nodejs`